nukes327/shanghai/README.md

 # Shanghai

-An IRC bot I'm building with python 3 as a personal project Currently only supports connection to twitch.tv irc
+An IRC bot I'm building with python 3 as a personal project

+Currently only supports connection to twitch.tv irc

+May or may not eventually become a full IRC client

             DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004